ZERO Code: The Future Has Arrived

 ZERO Code – Adoption

-The California ZERO Code, supported by the California Governor’s Office and California Energy Commission, is in development and will be presented at the Climate Action Summit being held in San Francisco, September 12 – 14, 2018.
+The ZERO Code standard, a model building energy ordinance for adoption by local jurisdictions in California, is supported by the California Governor’s Office and California Energy Commission, is in development and will be presented at the Climate Action Summit being held in San Francisco, September 12 – 14, 2018.
 The creation of a ZERO Code industry standard is also being discussed with colleagues and professional organizations in China.

 And, if we’re serious about addressing climate change and meeting the Paris Agreement targets, we must also decarbonize building materials and construction processes, and begin renovating the existing global building stock to ZNC standards, NOW!
 New advances, tools and strategies to accomplish this will be presented in upcoming E-News Bulletins.